pauljeter/pauljeter-astro/src/content/blog/understanding-dora-metrics.md

 A high deployment frequency suggests your team is delivering value rapidly, responding quickly to user needs.
 Ideally, teams should aim to deliver smaller, incremental updates frequently.
 Small changes are easier to troubleshoot, test, and roll back if necessary.

-It's important to remember that deployment frequency alone doesn’t speak directly to quality.
+It's important to remember that deployment frequency alone doesn't speak directly to quality.
 For a complete picture, this metric must be analyzed alongside others, particularly Change Failure Rate and MTTR.

 ### Change Failure Rate